kjohnston1149/github-api-project/README.md

 * _Modify project information in the package.json and bower.json files_
 * _Run npm install to install npm dependencies_
 * _Run bower install to install bower dependencies_
+* _Request an API key from GitHub if you do not already have access to one._
+* _Create a .env file in the top level of the project directory._
+* _Add your API key to the .env folder using the following set up: "exports.apiKey = [YOUR API KEY GOES HERE]"_
-* _run gulp build to build the project for the first time and gulp serve to start the development server_
+* _Run gulp build to build the project for the first time and gulp serve to start the development server._